amd/ZenDNN/README.md

 ZenDNN (Zen Deep Neural Network) Library accelerates deep learning inference applications on AMD CPUs.
 This library, which includes APIs for basic neural network building blocks optimized for AMD CPUs, targets deep learning application and framework developers with the goal of improving inference performance on AMD CPUs across a variety of workloads, including computer vision, natural language processing (NLP), and recommender systems.
 ZenDNN leverages oneDNN/DNNL v2.6.3's basic infrastructure and APIs.
 ZenDNN optimizes several APIs and adds new APIs, which are currently integrated into TensorFlow, ONNXRT, and PyTorch.

 ZenDNN depends on:
-- AOCL-BLIS (BLAS Library) is a portable software framework for performing highperformance Basic Linear Algebra Subprograms (BLAS) functionality.
+- AOCL-BLAS is a high-performant implementation of the Basic Linear Algebra Subprograms (BLAS).
-- AOCL-LibM (AMD Core Math Library) is a software library containing a collection of basic math functions optimized for x86-64 processor based machines.
 - Composable Kernel for convolutions using an implicit GEMM algorithm

-AOCL-BLIS and AOCL-LibM are required dependencies for ZenDNN, whereas AMD Composable Kernel is an optional dependency.
+AOCL-BLAS is required dependencies for ZenDNN, whereas AMD Composable Kernel is an optional dependency.

 # Table of Contents
 - [Zen Deep Neural Network Library (ZenDNN)](#zen-deep-neural-network-library-zendnn)
 - [Table of Contents](#table-of-contents)
 - [Scope](#scope)